O-2wice/DS_Lab_Project/docs/PROJECT_REPORT.md

 ## Abstract

-This project develops a machine learning pipeline for corporate bankruptcy prediction using financial ratios from the Taiwan Economic Journal dataset.
-We address the severe class imbalance problem (3% bankrupt) using SMOTE oversampling and compare three classification algorithms: Logistic Regression, Random Forest, and XGBoost.
-The best-performing model (XGBoost with tuned hyperparameters) achieves an ROC-AUC of 0.94 and F1-score of 0.54.
-We demonstrate practical application by integrating the trained model with SAP S/4HANA transactional data for company risk scoring.
+This project demonstrates an integrated approach to financial and operational risk forecasting in SAP S/4HANA environments using transfer learning from external financial distress data.
+We train machine learning models on labeled bankruptcy data from the Taiwan Economic Journal (6,819 companies with 95 financial ratios) and apply the learned patterns to SAP S/4HANA transactional data to generate continuous risk scores for operational decision-making.
+The methodology addresses class imbalance using SMOTE oversampling and compares three algorithms: Logistic Regression, Random Forest, and XGBoost.
+The best model (XGBoost) achieves ROC-AUC of 0.94.
+The resulting risk scoring framework enables data-driven decisions in accounts receivable, accounts payable, credit management, and supplier evaluation within ERP systems.

-**Keywords:** Bankruptcy Prediction, Machine Learning, XGBoost, SMOTE, Class Imbalance, SAP S/4HANA, Financial Ratios
+**Keywords:** Risk Forecasting, Transfer Learning, XGBoost, SMOTE, SAP S/4HANA, ERP Integration, Financial Ratios, Operational Risk

 ---